LaraHack/fpsi_analytics/README.md

 TODO:

 - some superseeding nodes do not show up (need to be in first column of the row)
-- get rid of the example nanopubs realted to the "obesity" example
+- get rid of the example nanopubs related to the "obesity" example